ENCANTODIGITAL/ENCANTO-DIGITAL-WEB/README.md

 The site is automatically deployed using **GitHub Pages**.

 ### 👨‍💻 Author
-Created by **Leonardo**, founder and director of ENCANTO DIGITAL SAC.
+Created by **Leonardo Bermudez**, founder and director of ENCANTO DIGITAL SAC.

 > Note: Some parts of this code may be reused in other projects of my authorship if I consider it necessary.
 > All content has been specifically adapted to the identity of ENCANTO DIGITAL.